Mineiros: Origin of the name

 The name "Mineiros" comes from the first explorers who were from Minas Gerais.
 They settled in the region around 1873, building huts, ranch houses, churches, and chapels for saints.

 One of these settlers, who came to be known as "João Mineiro", because of his origin in Minas Gerais, was supposedly the first European to settle on the banks of a stream, a tributary of the Verdinho River, which soon was called the stream of the "Mineiro".
 This stream is the Mineiros stream today.

 The first official name was "Mineiro" when the settlement became a "vila" (old name for municipality) in 1905.
 In 1933 the name was changed to Mineiros as it appears today.

 Demographics

 The population density was 5.08 inhabitants/km2 in 2007.
 The population has more than doubled since 1980, when it was 21,690.
-While the urban area has increased dramatically, the rural area has surprisingly lost little population in the last 25 years, having 4,506 inhabitants in 2007.
+While the urban area has increased dramatically, the rural area has lost little population in the last 25 years, having 4,506 inhabitants in 2007.
 The population increased by 2.12% between 2000 and 2007.